telerik/ajax-docs/sharepoint/troubleshooting/web-part-designer.md

-* Use the .msi installer to istall the controls.
+* Use the .msi installer to install the controls.
 This way any additional resources that are required by the designer will be added automatically

 * If you are using Internet Explorer, ensure that **Compatibility Mode** is **Disabled**